deshields/CS6440-project/Final Delivery/README.md

 2. Call `docker-compose up -d --build` to (re)build the HealthDuct application.
 3. Perform a `docker exec -it healthduct bash` to go into the container.
 We now have to migrate the django database to have our tables ready.
+    - Perform a `./manage.py migrate` to import the new tables.
+If this fails, do the following step then repeat this one.
+Otherwise, proceed to step 4.
     - Perform a `./manage.py makemigrations django_react` inside the container. _You may have to do this a few times if the next step fails, and I do not know why - I'm sorry for the inconvenience._
-    - Perform a `./manage.py migrate` to import the new tables.
-4. Navigate to `localhost:15001` in a browser of your choice and the application should be up and running.
+4. Type `exit` to leave the container and navigate to `localhost:15001` in a browser of your choice and the application should be up and running.
 If you want to have easy access into the attached Django database, use pgAdmin4 to connect to `localhost:5432`.
 The username is `postgres`.

 ### Using the Application ###